Will Ryan (sailor): Sailing career

 Ryan represented Australia at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 He and teammate Mathew Belcher won the silver medal in the 470 class.
+In the following years, Belcher and Ryan also won the 2017 and 2019 470 World Championships.

 Ryan and Belcher returned for the 2020 Summer Olympics in Tokyo, Japan, where they won the gold medal in the 470 class.